-Do you have a contract clause that stipulate vendor compliance with UN Global Compact requirement in the principles of human rights, labour, environment and anti-corruption
+Do you have a contract clause that stipulates vendor compliance with UN Global Compact requirements in the principles of human rights, labour, environment and anti-corruption?

-Research and vet individuals, executives and shareholders of a company
+Research and vetting individuals, executives and shareholders of a company

 Conduct due diligence of supplier background for undisclosed risks

-Carry out onsite vendor visit to verify disclosures made by the supplier during the vetting process and verify ability to perform contract requirement
+Carry out onsite vendor visits to verify disclosures made by the supplier during the vetting process and verify ability to perform contract requirement